commercionetwork/commercionetwork/docs/nodes/kms-installation.md

 ```

 For the creation of the file you need to have the following data
 - Chain-id is the identifier of the chain for which the node is being configured.
-In the case of mainnet it will be `commercio-3`
+In the case of mainnet it is `commercio-3`
-- Prefix of public addresses of the chain: in the case of commercio it will be `did:com:`
+- Prefix of public addresses of the chain: in the case of commercio it is `did:com:`
-- Prefix of the public addresses of the nodes: in the case of commercio it will be `did:com:valconspub`
+- Prefix of the public addresses of the nodes: in the case of commercio it is `did:com:valconspub`
 - Address within the lan or vpn of the validator node: for simplicity we have assumed to have the address `10.1.1.254`
 - The password of our HSM device: initially the password is **"password"**
 - The id of the key to use of the HSM: for the single configuration is `1`